MicrosoftDocs/learn/learn-pr/cela-accessibility/accessible-content-m365/includes/word.md

 ## Lists

 Bulleted and numbered lists provide proper structure and help people using a screen reader more easily navigate a document.
 People who use screen readers can navigate numbered or bulleted lists using keyboard shortcuts.
-If you do not correctly set your lists as numbered or bulleted, each list item will read as a simple string of text.
+If you don't correctly set your lists as numbered or bulleted, each list item will read as a simple string of text.
 This prevents someone using a screen reader from easily navigating the list.

 To create accessible lists: